-Here’s how to formulate your talent pipeline strategies and foster relationships with passive candidates:
+Here’s how to build your talent pipeline strategies and foster relationships with passive candidates:

 Step 1: Plan ahead